YINI-lang/YINI-spec/YINI-Specification.md

 In strict mode, implicit scalar-to-string conversion MUST NOT occur.
 Every operand in a concatenation expression MUST be a string literal.

-In lenient mode, the first operand in a concatenation expression MUST still be a string literal.
-Later operands MAY be string literals, number literals, boolean literals, or null literals.
+In lenient mode, if a `+` expression contains at least one string literal, the entire expression is treated as string concatenation.
+Numeric addition is never performed.

 Conversion is based on the parsed scalar value, not the original lexical spelling in the source document. **This keeps parsing predictable, avoids hidden rules, and produces stable output.**